tknarr/opendkim-genkeys/README.md

 DNS API name is present (and the information in `dnsapi.ini` and `domains.ini` is all correct), the script will use the API to add the new DKIM record automatically (you can suppress this via the `--no-dns` option).

+When selecting key names for each domain, recommended practice is to use a short form of the domain name or something mnemonic for a group of related domains.
+Good practice is that you shouldn't use the same key across many domains, but closely-related domains (eg. `example.com` and `example.net` when they're just synonyms for each other) might both reasonably use key `example`.

 # Generated files